dhay3/archiVe/Docs/OS/Linux/basic/fw/IPtables-extensions recent Match.md

 - `[!] --set`

   add the address of the packet to the list.
-If the  address is already in the list, this will update the existing entry（include last_seen,oldest_pkt）.
+If the  address is already in the list, this will update the existing entry（==include last_seen,oldest_pkt==）.
 This will always return success

 - `--rsource`